 Dwinal's longest term of public service began in 1932 when he entered into the office of Judge of the Municipal Court of Rockland, Maine.
 He would continue to serve on the bench for over two decades before stepping down in 1954 at age seventy.
 Early in his tenure as judge Dwinal made his first appearance on the national political scene, announcing his candidacy for the U.S. House of Representatives from Maine's 2nd Congressional district in early 1934.
-Hitting the stump hard, Dwinal made a number of speaking appearance during the course of his campaign, including one stop at the Lewiston-Auburn Kiwanis Club in August 1934.
+Hitting the stump hard, Dwinal made a number of speaking appearances over the course of his campaign, including one stop at the Lewiston-Auburn Kiwanis Club in August 1934.
 During his address at the club, Dwinal took the Roosevelt administration and it's policies to task, emphasizing that:

 "Too many theorists and too few practical authorities are dictating the operation of the Nation's business today."